aee-san-diego/aeesd-member-resources/content/Realistic Expectations for Energy Engineers.md

 - Testing and balancing contractors who know what flow rates are realistic
 - Utility representatives who understand the rebate programs and interconnection requirements

-These relationships are infrastructure.
-When you change jobs, this network is often more valuable than the technical skills you've accumulated, because you can learn a new building type but you can't instantly recreate years of professional relationships.
+These [[Relationships|relationships]] are infrastructure.
+When you change jobs, [[Networking|this network]] is often more valuable than the technical skills you've accumulated, because you can learn a new building type but you can't instantly recreate years of professional relationships.

 ## What This Means for Engineers